abhiamishra/google-ai-hack/content/_index.md

   title: "Imagine your dreams, borderless."
   image: "/images/banner.svg"
   description: "Dreams, ambitions, and education all share one thing in common: no borders."
-  d2: "At Borderless, we aim to help international students immigrate to any country for their borderless dreams."
+  d2: "At Borderless, we aim to help international students immigrate to achieve their borderless dreams."

 # call_to_action
 call_to_action: